flatironinstitute/ccn-template/docs/notes/03-documentation.md

 ## LaTex Equation Rendering with `Material for MkDocs`

-Many scientific packages benefit from documentation pages that elucidate the mathematical concepts supporting their algorithmic implementations.
+Many scientific packages benefit from documentation pages that illustrates the mathematical concepts supporting the algorithmic implementations.
 One common challenge is that equation rendering in browsers can often be slow and lack elegance.
 If you choose [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a very popular and well maintained theme for MkDocs, you can seamlessly integrate with the [KaTeX](https://katex.org/) library, ensuring swift and elegant rendering of LaTeX equations in the browser.
 Here is how you can set it up,

+1. Copy the files

 - Enjoy LaTex equation rendering: $i\hbar \frac{\partial}{\partial t} \Psi(\mathbf{r}, t) = \hat{H} \Psi(\mathbf{r}, t)$